azimuth-cloud/azimuth-config/docs/configuration/18-scheduling.md

 ## Built-in platform types

-`azimuth-ops` supports a number of variables that can be used to applies scheduling to the built-in platform types.
+`azimuth-ops` supports a number of variables that can be used to apply scheduling to the built-in platform types.

 The following variables allow default lifetimes to be set **for all built-in